Damzwan/sketchmate/docs/DRAW_ENGINE.md

 - **Empty-tile pruning (`pruneEmpties`).** Long-untouched "fresh empty" tiles are dropped (and their gen entry) so the maps don't grow unbounded on a sparse infinite canvas.
+- **Side-map pruning.** LRU eviction and failed/aborted in-flight requests drop their generation and dirty-region keys once no bitmap/request can observe them, so infinite-canvas navigation cannot grow bookkeeping without bound.
+- **Overview backing release.** Atomic overview rebuilds temporarily keep old and new canvases, but replaced, aborted and reset canvases are explicitly resized to `0×0` rather than waiting for WebView GC to reclaim their backing stores.
+- **Transform area cap.** Low-end selection/vacated snapshots are bounded by total pixels (1.0–1.5 MP), not only a 2048 px edge.
+This bounds both their `ImageBitmap`s and the DOM canvases that display them while dragging.
 - **Worker-mirror virtualization.** The bakery keeps a large hot Fabric working set while tiles are actively baking, then trims it after 30 seconds idle.
 Its compact JSON source mirror is independently byte-capped (24 MB low-end